wp-plugins/currency-conversion-guide/readme.txt

 == Description ==

 Quicker than a Currency Calculator.
-Currency conversion guide is a cheat sheet to lookup significant values, e.g. 10, 20, 30, 50, 80, 100 of one currency in another.
+Currency conversion guide is a cheat sheet to quickly lookup conversion of rounded values, e.g. 10, 20, 30.

 * The plugin provides color, size and layout controls..
 * Updated once a day from central banks and government institutions